Macrometacorp/docs/docs/photoniq/prerendering/monitor-prerendering/view-render-history.md

 ## Render History Metrics

 Dynamic Prerendering provides the following metrics.
 Field names in the web console are different than those in the API responses.
+Refer to the API endpoint documentation for a full explanation of the API response.

 - **Total Requests** - Total page requests received during the selected time frame.
 - **Total Renders** - Total renders successfully performed during the selected time frame.